-These are paid courses.
-Robert has put a ton of work into this sequence and will be providing TWIML learners with human support as they take the courses.
+These are paid workshops.
+Robert has put a ton of work into this sequence and will be providing TWIML learners with human support as they take the workshops.
 Rather than selling the modules individually, Robert offers enrollment in the full Causal Modeling in Machine Learning Track for $1,199.
-This course sequence is designed to take you deeper into the practice of causal ML.
+This workshop sequence is designed to take you deeper into the practice of causal ML.

 Glad you asked.
 Yes, Robert has agreed to extend a 15% discount to TWIML community members who register using the links above.
 I suspect this is the lowest price these courses will ever be offered for.
-Please use the discount codes TWIML2020FALL or TWIML2020FALL (for the monthly payment plan) to get the TWIML participant discount.
+Please use the discount codes TWIML2021SPRING or TWIML2021SPRINGB (for the monthly payment plan) to get the TWIML participant discount.

 Yes, we are an AltDeep / Teachable affiliate and get a commission as part of the partnership.
 Whatever we earn through this relationship will help support our broader community and educational efforts.
 That said, we would never recommend a course we didn’t think was a good use of your time and a good value.

 After you enroll, you will have access to the materials indefinitely.

 While the course itself is fundamentally designed for self-paced study, with Robert running a live weekly study group, enrollment will be closed at 11:59pm PT on January 20th.